Painting grout is an amazing way to make your tile look like new.

 To try to combat this, I worked in small sections.

-A super easy, and super cheap ($13!) way to update the bathroom and make the tile look like new!
+Using grout paint is a super easy, and super cheap ($13!) way to update your bathroom or kitchen and make the tile look amazing!

 If you are on the fence, take the leap!
 It completely changed my bathroom floors from looking constantly dirty to looking sparkly clean!